IT'S A TRICK!

 It looks quite tolerant, but it's not.
-It looks like a
+It looks like a toy, but it's

-little margin for inaccuracy.
+margin for inaccuracy.
 This little gadget will do so much more for

-your putting, than you'll expect from a device
+your putting, than you'll expect from a device this simple.

-to go.
+go.
 Put it on your living room carpet, over an old putting mat or

-get one of the 3 specially designed mats, with a stimp
+get one of the 3 specially designed mats, with a stimp best fitting

-right away: When you miss, the ball comes right back to you, and you're
+away: When you miss, the ball comes right back to you, and you're

 good to go again.
-That means you can do a lot of
+That means you can do a lot of repetitions in a

 drill itself is easy to grasp.
 You hit a ball into the hole-sized

 the first one back down.
 But here's where it gets tricky.
 In order

-for the depression (henceforth: 'hole') to catch the
+for the depression (henceforth: 'hole') to catch the ball, the speed

-that the margin for catching the ball, roughly translates to a foot past
+the margin for catching the ball, roughly translates to a foot past

 so now you have a ball caught in the hole.
 Now you have to release